NetApp (NTAP)

 8. Cash Is King

-Taking a step back, we can see that NetApp’s margin expanded by 3.7 percentage points during that time.
-This shows the company is heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose while its operating profitability was flat.
+Taking a step back, we can see that NetApp’s margin expanded by 5.2 percentage points during that time.
+This is encouraging, and we can see it became a less capital-intensive business because its free cash flow profitability rose while its operating profitability was flat.

 9. Balance Sheet Assessment